Lighthouses of the United States: Northwestern Pennsylvania

 Tower (1996), a 187 ft (57 m) observation tower on the Erie waterfront,

 resembles a lighthouse but carries no light.
+Google has a street view and a satellite view.

 - Erie Waterworks (1906), a small cast iron tower on the bay side of the Preque Isle Peninsula.
 There is no evidence that this tower ever served as an aid to navigation.
+Google has a satellite view.

 Memorial (Tionesta) (2006), located on an island in the Allegheny